Dynamic application security testing: Commercial and open-source scanners

-DAST strengths
+Strengths

 These tools can detect vulnerabilities of the finalized release candidate versions prior to shipping.
 Scanners simulate a malicious user by attacking and probing, identifying results which are not part of the expected result set, allowing for a realistic attack simulation.
 The big advantage of these types of tools are that they can scan year-round to be constantly searching for vulnerabilities.
 With new vulnerabilities being discovered regularly this allows companies to find and patch vulnerabilities before they can become exploited.

 As a dynamic testing tool, web scanners are not language-dependent.
 A web application scanner is able to scan engine-driven web applications.
 Attackers use the same tools, so if the tools can find a vulnerability, so can attackers.

-DAST weaknesses
+Weaknesses

 While scanning with a DAST tool, data may be overwritten or malicious payloads injected into the subject site.
 Sites should be scanned in a production-like but non-production environment to ensure accurate results while protecting the data in the production environment.

 Because the tool is implementing a dynamic testing method, it cannot cover 100% of the source code of the application and then, the application itself.
 The penetration tester should look at the coverage of the web application or of its attack surface to know if the tool was configured correctly or was able to understand the web application.

 The tool cannot implement all variants of attacks for a given vulnerability.
 So the tools generally have a predefined list of attacks and do not generate the attack payloads depending on the tested web application.
 Some tools are also quite limited in their understanding of the behavior of applications with dynamic content such as JavaScript and Flash.

-A report from 2012 found that the top application technologies overlooked by most Web application scanners includes jQuery, REST, and Google WebToolkit in AJAX applications, Flash Remoting (AMF) and HTML5, as well as mobile apps and Web Services using JSON and REST.
-XML-RPC and SOAP technologies used in Web services, and complex workflows such as shopping cart, and XSRF/CSRF tokens.